-The reading for this course is challenging, as stated above.
+This course is open to 10th-12th grade students due to the fact that the required reading is challenging.
 Students who enroll in this class should be prepared to read at least 100 pages a week.
 Having completed a previous literature course is highly encouraged but not required.
-For this reason, this course is open to 10th through 12th grade students.

 - High speed, broadband Internet

 - Sound card and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures